albertvisser/albertvisser.github.io/README.md

 ## Welcome to my world

-Hi, I'm Albert Visser from Holland and I'm a programmer like other people are gamers (it's also what I do for a living, but that's a different world).
+Hi, I'm Albert Visser from Holland and I'm a programmer like other people are gamers (it's also what I used to do for a living, but that's a different world).

 I'm from 1956, I started in IT in 1987 and I'm hooked on Python from around 2002.